Harry Pierpont: Rescue of John Dillinger from Allen County Jail, October 12, 1933

 The gang arrived in Lima on Columbus Day.
 Pierpont and Clark approached a local attorney about getting Dillinger's "sister" into the jail for a visit.
 When the attorney told them he would talk to the sheriff the next day, the gang knew they had to act fast.

 Pierpont, Makley, and Clark entered the jail around 6:25 p.m., while Shouse, Hamilton, and Dillinger's first partner Harry Copeland remained outside as a lookout.
 The gang members confronted Sheriff Jess Sarber, claiming to be Indiana State Prison officials and were there to return Dillinger to Indiana.
 When Sarber requested their credentials, Pierpont fired two shots, hitting Sarber once in the abdomen.
 Makley and Pierpont then beat Sarber, demanding the keys to Dillinger's cell.
 While Sarber refused, his wife dug the keys out of a drawer in order to stop the beating.
 The gang then freed Dillinger, locked up Sarber's wife and Deputy Wilbur Sharp, and the group escaped.
 Sarber died about ninety minutes later.

 Days with the "Terror Gang"

 Matt Leach suspected that Dillinger's rescue was related to the Michigan City jailbreak.
 He also suspected Pierpont was the brains behind the operations.
 Leach attempted to inspire friction in the ranks of the gang.
 During news interviews, he made a point of calling them the "Dillinger Gang", instead of the "Pierpont Gang".
-The ruse backfired, as Pierpont couldn't have cared less what people called the gang.
+The ruse backfired, as Pierpont could not have cared less what people called the gang.

 The search for the gang in Ohio had become so intense that, two days after freeing Dillinger, they decided to split into two groups and meet in Chicago.